 Datastores are mini databases of information that allow you to enter and manage content in convenient and defined format.
 Templates then take, organize, and display this information on the website through code.

 An example use of a datastore is an employee directory or a team page.
 Within the datastore of employee directory, each employee would be its own datastore item.
 The datastore item fields might be the employee’s name, email, title, and photograph.
 After you’re done editing the employee and you save and publish the item, the new employee will appear alphabetically on the website.
+See Figure 2 to see an example of a datastore with items.

 Online forms allow you to collect information from your site’s visitors.
 Sites can have more than one form, and types of forms include registrations, customer surveys, order forms, and lead forms.
 Examples of common forms are a Contact Us form, Schedule an Appointment form, or Newsletter Signup form.